Utterby Halt railway station: History

 The station was opened on 11 December 1905 to coincide with the introduction of a motor train service by the Great Northern Railway.
 It consisted of two low parallel halt platforms to the south of the level crossing over Pear Tree Lane; lamps were provided on both platforms, but only the down platform had a waiting shelter for passengers: a small wooden hut equipped with a heating stove.
 A crossing keeper's cottage lay to the north of the crossing on the down side which was of standard East Lincolnshire Railway design similar to that seen at Fotherby Halt, Grainsby Halt, Holton Village Halt and Weelsby Road Halt, all of which pre-dated the opening of the respective halts.
 Passenger services called at the station upon request only.
 The station closed on 11 September 1961, the same day as Fotherby Halt to the south which had also opened on the same day as part of the rail motor service.

-The halt is reputed to be haunted by the ghost of John Edward Lancaster, a length ganger, who was hit on the level crossing in dense fog by an oncoming Grimsby-Louth freight working in January 1953.
+The site of the halt is reputed to be haunted by the ghost of John Edward Lancaster, a local length ganger, who was fatally struck on the adjacent level crossing in dense fog by an oncoming Grimsby-Louth freight working in January 1953.